w-henderson/ChromaQR/DOCUMENTATION.md

 ```

 ### Decoding
 To decode with the API, send a POST request to the `/decode` endpoint (on my Heroku instance this will be `https://chromaqr.herokuapp.com/decode`) with the form file `image` set to the image file you wish to decode.
 Alternatively, set the parameter `url` to a URL containing an image to decode instead.
 If an error occurs, this is sent.
+The API also returns the coordinates of each corner of the detected code.

 **Example with `curl`:**
 ```sh